-For a spherical morphology, and if you select Mean radius, Size distribution, Number density distribution, or Normalized number density distribution as an axis variable, you can also select the 3D \rightarrow 2D checkbox to convert the 3D property to the corresponding 2D property considering the resulting 2D size distribution obtained from sectioning a 3D spherical dispersion.
-See 3D to 2D Conversion for settings.
+- Separate Multimodal PSD: If you select Mean radius, Number density, Volume fraction, Size distribution, Number density distribution, or Normalized number density distribution then the Separate multimodal PSD checkbox is available.
+For variables with time for the X-axis, the number of Points used to sample the results can be modified.
+The Inflection neighbors and Smoothing iterations are used to identify individual particle populations.
+See Separate Multimodal PSD below for more detail. - 3D → 2D: For a spherical morphology, and if you select Mean radius, Number density, Volume fraction, Size distribution, Number density distribution, or Normalized number density distribution as an axis variable, you can also select the 3D → 2D checkbox to convert the 3D property to the corresponding 2D property considering the resulting 2D size distribution obtained from sectioning a 3D spherical dispersion.
+See 3D to 2D Conversion below for more detail. - Yield Strength: If you select this as an axis variable there are additional settings.
+See Yield Strength below for more detail.